Corey Chester

 Corey Chester (born March 15, 1992) is a Canadian curler from Victoria, British Columbia.
-He currently plays lead on Team Cameron de Jong.
-He also plays mixed doubles with Taylor Reese-Hansen.

 Career

 Youth

 Chester first achieved success in 2007 when he won the BC juvenile boys' championship.
 Later on in juniors, he represented British Columbia at two Canadian Junior Curling Championships in 2012 and 2013.
 In 2012, his team, led by Josh Hozack, finished at the bottom of the standings with a 1–11 record, defeating Newfoundland and Labrador in their sole victory.
 The following year, his rink, now skipped by Tyler Klymchuk, qualified for the championship round and finished in seventh with a 4–6 record.
 Also, while attending the University of Victoria, Chester skipped the Victoria Vikes to a bronze medal at the 2016 CIS/CCA Curling Championships.

 Men's

 Out of juniors, Chester joined the Chris Baier rink at second.
 In their first season together, this team qualified for the 2014 Canadian Direct Insurance BC Men's Curling Championship through the open qualification round and finished with a 1–3 record.
 The next season, the team found success on the BC tour, reaching the semifinals at both the Cloverdale Cash Spiel and the Vancouver Island Shootout.
 They also qualified again for the provincial championship, however, finished 0–3 in the triple knockout bracket.

 From 2015 to 2018, Chester played second on the Glen Jackson rink which also included Andrew Komlodi and Joel Cave.
 After qualifying for the 2016 Canadian Direct Insurance BC Men's Curling Championship through the final qualification event, the team went 5–2 through the triple knockout, advancing to the playoff round.
 They then lost 5–2 to Dean Joanisse in the 3 vs. 4 game, eliminating them from contention.
 The following season, Team Jackson again had a strong provincial run, this time reaching the semifinals where they were again eliminated by Team Joanisse, settling for third.
 In their final season together, they were eliminated by the Joanisse rink for a third time in the C qualifier of the 2018 belairdirect BC Men's Curling Championship.

 Chester reunited with his junior skip Tyler Klymchuk after parting ways with Team Jackson.
 This arrangement only lasted one season, however, with Chester then joining the Jeff Richard rink for the 2019–20 season.
 This proved to be the correct move as Team Richard reached the final of the Kelowna Double Cash, the semifinals of the King Cash Spiel and Prestige Hotels & Resorts Curling Classic and the quarterfinals of the Red Deer Curling Classic.
 At the provincial championship, the team started with two straight wins before losing their next three games to be eliminated.